Sewing collars & leashes with an LK-1900BN bartacking machine

 I would use the standalone winder before doing this.

-Installing the bobbin into the bobbin case
+Installing a bobbin into the bobbin case

 The instruction manual (pgs 15 & 16) shows how to install the bobbin.
 But, two things worth emphasizing:

-1) The thread should go through the hole in case's arm.
+1. The thread should go through the hole in case's arm.
 I didn't do that for 2 months.
 It seemed to work ok.
 (I somehow got the idea the needle went though that hole.).
 But, it's supposed to hold the thread for the needle and shuttle hook to bring together.
 I'm surprised how well it worked.
 I probably missed the first couple stitches and didn't notice it.

-2) The tension plate (on the outside of the bobbin case) has two guides which the thread should stay between.
+2. The tension plate (on the outside of the bobbin case) has two guides which the thread should stay between.
 If it's not between those guides, the thread tension will be inconsistent.

 Bobbin case to avoid?